 The simplest approach is to use the PagerDuty on-call API as part of a script that runs on a schedule (e.g., via Cron).
 Querying that endpoint will return the full list of who is currently scheduled for the different priority tiers.
 Iterating over the results and updating or generating access credentials is all that would be needed, as illustrated in this pseudo code.

-However, you manage access to your infrastructure and ensuring that your on-call staff has the permissions that they need when they need them is critical to ensure that you can recover in a timely fashion.
+However you manage access to your infrastructure and ensure that your on-call staff has the permissions that they need when they need them is critical to ensure that you can recover in a timely fashion.
 At the same time, exercising the principle of least privilege is prudent to avoid accidental errors due to unnecessarily elevated privileges.